MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/testintuneapplication.md

 **Intunewin file Upload Flow (unable to synchronize with Intune account)** <br/>
 As a Test Base customer who has a standalone intunewin package.
-Customer can onboard the intunewin package (containing an app with/without dependencies of pre-install apps managed in Intune) without needing to get permission granted against Intune account to finish the onboarding process.
+Customer can onboard the intunewin package (containing an app with/without dependencies of preinstall apps managed in Intune) without needing to get permission granted against Intune account to finish the onboarding process.

 **Prep Step**
 1. Login with your Test Base account.